Technical Education and Skills Development Authority

-The Technical Education and Skills Development Authority (TESDA [ˈtɛsda]; Pangasiwaan sa Edukasyong Teknikal at Pagpapaunlad ng Kasanayan) serves as the Philippines' Technical Vocational Education and Training (TVET) authority.
-As a government agency, TESDA is tasked to both manage and supervise the Philippines' Technical Education and Skills Development (TESD).
-Its goals are to develop the Filipino workforce with "world-class competence and positive work values" and to provide quality technical-educational and skills development through its direction, policies, and programs.
+The Technical Education and Skills Development Authority (TESDA [ˈtɛsda]; Pangasiwaan sa Edukasyong Teknikal at Pagpapaunlad ng Kasanayan) serves as the technical vocational education and training (TVET) authority of the Philippines.
+As a government agency, TESDA's goals are to develop the Filipino workforce with "world-class competence and positive work values" and to manage, supervise, and provide quality technical-educational and skills development through its direction, policies, and programs.

 History

 Predecessor

-Technical-Vocational Education was first introduced to the Philippines through the enactment of Commonwealth Act No. 3377, or the “Vocational Act of 1927.”
+Technical-Vocational Education was first introduced to the Philippines through the enactment of Act No. 3377, or the "Vocational Act of 1927."
 On June 3, 1938, the National Assembly of the Philippines passed Commonwealth Act No. 313, which provided for the establishment of regional national vocational trade schools of the Philippine School of Arts and Trades type, as well as regional national vocational agricultural high schools of the Central Luzon Agricultural High School Type, effectively providing for the establishment of technical-vocational schools around the country.

 On June 22, 1963, Republic Act.
-No. 3742, or “An Act Creating A Bureau of Vocational Education, Defining its Functions, Duties, and Powers, and Appropriating Funds Therefor” was passed, which provided for the creation of a Bureau of Vocational Education (BVE).
+No. 3742, or "An Act Creating A Bureau of Vocational Education, Defining its Functions, Duties, and Powers, and Appropriating Funds Therefor" was passed, which provided for the creation of a Bureau of Vocational Education (BVE).
 The creation of the BVE led to the abolishment of the Vocational Education Division of the Bureau of Public Schools.
-The BVE was created with the purpose of “strengthening, promoting, coordinating, and expanding the programs of vocational education now being undertaken by the Bureau of Public Schools.”
-It was also created “for the purpose of enhancing the socio-economic program of the Philippines through the development of skilled manpower in agricultural, industrial and trade-technical, fishery and other vocational courses.”
+The BVE was created with the purpose of "strengthening, promoting, coordinating, and expanding the programs of vocational education now being undertaken by the Bureau of Public Schools."
+It was also created "for the purpose of enhancing the socio-economic program of the Philippines through the development of skilled manpower in agricultural, industrial and trade-technical, fishery and other vocational courses."

 The Manpower Development Council (MDC) was created by virtue of Executive Order No. 53 on December 8, 1966, which was issued by President Ferdinand Marcos.
-The MDC was tasked with “developing an integrated long-term manpower plan as a component of the overall social and economic development plan.”
-Targets which were to be established by the said manpower plan were to be “used by the Department of Education and the Budget Commission in programming public investments in education and out-of-school training schemes.”
+The MDC was tasked with "developing an integrated long-term manpower plan as a component of the overall social and economic development plan."
+Targets which were to be established by the said manpower plan were to be "used by the Department of Education and the Budget Commission in programming public investments in education and out-of-school training schemes."